marciofrayze/rackstep/README.md

 Go into the directory you cloned the project and install the dependancies by running: bundle install

 Start the application server using any rack-compatible server.
 For development I recommend using shotgun or rackup.
 For production, RackStep full app example is pre-configured to use unicorn.

+## Running the tests

+In the main folder of the projet, execute: rake test

+Open coverage/index.html to see the results.

 ## In the wild (who is using it?)